• Hey.

 The Pixies truly are one of the GREATEST examples of how to tastefully reunite as a band while trying not to sell out.
 They play the hits.
 They make new music.
 They tour frequently.

-In my book, they “cashed in” with the upmost integrity.
+In my book, they “cashed in” with the utmost integrity.
 I never get tired of seeing them live.
 There is no better feeling at a live show than a setlist where you are gonna know almost every song on a deep, intimate level.

 It’s a “Three LP edition with new artwork reimagined by original designer Vaughan Oliver and the bonus disc, Live From The Fallout Shelter - one of the earliest recordings of the band, a radio concert that first aired in late 1986 on WJUL-FM in Lowell, MA.”

-When they play Come on Pilgrim and Surfer Rosa in their entirety, they replicate the dialogue on Surfer and make sure to play a stellar mini set of B-Sides that no fan in one thousand years would ever think they would get the chance to hear live like: Build High, Dance the Manta Ray, Rock a My Soul, and the Purple Tape version of Down to the Well.
+When they play Come on Pilgrim and Surfer Rosa in their entirety, they replicate the dialogue on Surfer and make sure to play a stellar mini set of B-Sides that no fan in one thousand years would ever think they would get the chance to hear live like Build High, Dance the Manta Ray, Rock a My Soul, and the Purple Tape version of Down to the Well.

 That is what I call considerate!